rodionovsasha/jfixtures/README.md

 ## JFixtures way

 * Human readable test data description with a set of yaml files
-* SQL scrip as result
+* SQL script as a result
 * Supports Postgres SQL and MySql at the moment
 * Human readable, defined by user, string keys for each row instead of numeric IDs
 * Numeric PK's are auto generated, however, user can specify them manually